rubensworks/article-privacy-decentralized/content/framework.md

 #### Client-side Query Execution Algorithm
 {:#framework-access-control-client}

-Once the client has obtained the list of sources that it needs to query, the next step is to execute the query against each source.
+Once the client has obtained the list of sources that it needs to query for a given quad pattern, the next step is to execute the query against each source.
 The client uses the sources returned by the aggregator to execute queries against the various pods using the algorithm outlined in [](#client-query-algorithm).
 The algorithm takes as input a client identification (e.g., WebID), a quad pattern query, and the set of sources returned by the source selection algorithm.
 Individual queries are executed against each of the sources and the aggregated results are returned to the client.